 Sweet Young Coconuts

-Melissa’s delicious sweet young coconuts are a fun way to enjoy the tropical flavor of coconut!
-These young coconuts don’t have the hard husk like a mature coconut making them popular for snacking and cooking.
-The refreshing milk in the coconut is often used in exotic drinks, curry dishes or even by itself for a delicious treat.
+Melissa’s delicious Sweet Young Coconuts are a fun way to enjoy the tropical flavor of coconut!
+These young coconuts don’t have the hard husk like a mature coconut, making them popular for snacking and cooking.
+The refreshing water in the coconut is often used in exotic drinks, curry dishes or all by itself for a delicious treat.
 The inner flesh of a sweet young coconut can be easily scooped out to eat as a snack or to use in recipes.
 It is wonderful in salads, soups or desserts.

 Sweet Young Coconuts are very perishable, so it is important to keep them refrigerated.
 They are available year around and should last about two weeks in the refrigerator.

 This delicious fruit from California is also known as the Guayaba.
-It is often mistaken as a Feijoa, but it is actually a true guava.
+It is often mistaken for a Feijoa, but it is actually a true guava.
 Guavas are ripe when soft and creamy in texture.
-They have a firm and crisp texture with an edible rind and small edible seeds.
-Guava’s have a mildly sweet-tart flavor.
+They have a firm, crisp texture with an edible rind and small edible seeds.
+Guavas have a mildly sweet-tart flavor.
 They are very aromatic and have a delicate floral aroma.
-Guavas are generally eaten fresh in fruit salad, desserts, preserves, sauces or juice.
+Guavas are generally eaten fresh in fruit salad, desserts, preserves, sauces or as juice.

-Melissa’s Guavas are available all year around.
+Melissa’s Guavas are available year round.
 They can be stored at room temperature or the refrigerator for a longer shelf life.
-They are an excellent source of vitamin C and are low calorie with on 30 calories per fruit.
+They are an excellent source of Vitamin C and are low calorie, with only 30 calories per fruit.

-Melissa’s strawberry papayas are the sweetest, most flavorful of all papayas.
-They are beautiful green on the outside, with a salmon-pink inner flesh.
+Melissa’s Strawberry Papayas are the sweetest, most flavorful of all papayas.
+They are a beautiful green on the outside, with a salmon-pink inner flesh.
 They are very fragrant and juicy.
-Strawberry papayas are delicious when cut in half and the flesh scooped out... great in fruit salads, tropical drinks or even grilled.
-Papayas also make a delicious marinade as they can help tenderize meat.
-Try them sliced for breakfast, or scooped over ice cream for dessert... any way you eat them, you will love them!
+Strawberry papayas are delicious when cut in half and the flesh scooped out… great in fruit salads, tropical drinks or even grilled.
+Papayas also make a delicious marinade, as they can help tenderize meat.
+Try them sliced for breakfast, or scooped over ice cream for dessert… any way you eat them, you will love them!